outragedline/outragedline/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently focused on learning the foundations of math and computer science
 - 💬 Ask me about python 🐍
 - 📫 How to reach me:
   - [Twitter](https://twitter.com/outragedline)